Introduction to Writing Comics

 What’s the focus of the course?

-As you workshop your story, you’ll learn a step-by-step methodology from Andy that is completely repeatable, so you don’t have to take the course again (though you’re welcome to!).
+As you workshop your story, you’ll learn a step-by-step methodology from Paul that is completely repeatable, so you don’t have to take the course again (though you’re welcome to!).

 By the course’s end, you’ll have a five-page comic book script and you’ll know what to do with it!